 Digit App Reviews by Subscribers

 There are claims that the company did not fully explain how much would be taken from their savings and at what intervals.

-Subscribers who closed their account and wished to receive their balance in the form of a check reported that the company was slow in getting it to them.
+Subscribers who closed their accounts and wished to receive their balance in the form of a check reported that the company was slow in getting it to them.

-There were also good reviews about the app on other sites, however.
-The average review rating was around 4 stars for the money management app on review websites across the web.
-One user even wrote an app review on Business Insider claiming that the app helped her save over $20,000.
+The average review rating was around four stars for the money management app on review websites across the web.

 Many seem to use Digit as a way to better their savings habits and reach a financial goal.

-Digit Review: Is Digit Worth It?
+Digit Final Review: Is Digit Worth It?